 A reader contacted us in April 2013, complaining of a phone call she received in which the caller was attempting to sell her a home security system, but the sales tactics used were quite alarming (pun intended).

 Rather than simply stating their purpose for calling, this official-sounding message implied it was from none other than the FBI, stating there were “break-ins” and home invasions in her neighborhood.
 After these scare tactics, the salesman then offered a “free” home security system in exchange for placing a sign in the woman’s yard.
 This is a well-known ploy, which we have discussed here before.

 Please see Free Security System For a Sign in My Yard: Scam or Legit? for a more comprehensive discussion on this scam.

-This company may identify themselves by a generic name such as “Security Services” or “Home Security Services” and the 860 area code originates from Connecticut.
-Their salesmen may ask questions about your address in their attempts to sell this security system.
+The security company may identify itself by a generic name such as “Security Services” or “Home Security Services.”
+The salesmen may also ask for personal information in their attempts to sell this security system.

 You have been contacted for telemarketing purposes.
 If you don’t want to receive these calls press any digit now.
 Thank you and goodbye.

-Since originally posting this article, we have heard from dozens of readers who have reported these calls from area codes all over the country, especially the 609 area code (see comments below).
+Since originally posting this article, we have heard from dozens of readers who have reported these calls in area codes all over the country.

 If you receive such a call, don’t let the fake “FBI” warning fool you; this is just a telemarketer.
 Please read our article about the “free” home security system scam before you accept any such offer.